secretstartups/handbook/sites/handbook/source/handbook/legal/customer-negotiations/index.html.md

 - W9 is located on the Finance [Forms page](https://about.gitlab.com/handbook/finance/#forms)
 - Request Insurance Certificate on [Legal Team Page](https://about.gitlab.com/handbook/legal/#4-requests-for-insurance-certificate)

-2. If there are questions / elements that are not found in the Company Information Page, the Sales Rep should engage Deal Desk to organize requests of finance and tax.
-Information regarding contacting Deal Desk and overall process can be found at the [Sales Order Process Page](https://about.gitlab.com/handbook/sales/field-operations/order-processing/#how-to-process-customer-requested-vendor-setup-forms)
+1. If there are questions / elements that are not found in the Company Information Page, the Sales Rep should engage Deal Desk to organize requests of finance and tax.
+Information regarding contacting Deal Desk and overall process can be found at the [Sales Order Process Page](https://about.gitlab.com/handbook/sales/field-operations/order-processing/#how-to-process-customer-requested-vendor-setup-forms).

+2. If there are Security related questions / elements that are not found at the [GitLab Trust Center Page](https://about.gitlab.com/security/) or the [GitLab Customer Assurance Package Page](https://about.gitlab.com/security/cap/), the Sales Rep should engage the Field Security Team per their process, which can be found at [GitLab's Customer Assurance Activities Page](https://about.gitlab.com/handbook/engineering/security/security-assurance/field-security/customer-security-assessment-process.html).

 3. **ONLY OPEN A LEGAL REQUEST IF:** There is a specific legal question / element being requested within the Vendor Form.